hauchu1998/MintMatch/README.md

 1. get into dev mode (cmd + shift + i or ctrl + shift + i)
 2. chose iphone12 pro frame

+### Features

+- [ ] User can connect to their wallet via MetaMask
+- [ ] User can swipe through NFT's that appears on their homepage
+- [ ] User can swipe right if they like the NFT
+- [ ] User can swipe left if they don't like the NFT
+- [ ] User can chat with other users about the NFT or interests
+- [ ] User can sell their NFT using smart contract which will transact the NFT to the buyer